chrisdyroff/qb/README.md

     __Table__ = "Agent"
 ```

 After reflecting the database schema, I could start using my class immediately.
 I was using a "DB first" approach where I didn't mind managing databases directly, without the alembic library.
+This is very similar to how I'm working with Quickbase, where I or others might add fields to my app's tables at any time.

 ## Goals

+- Provide simple interface for any object to interact with QB
 - Eliminate the need to map fields for CRUD operations
 - Easily configurable with yaml
 - Easily installable with pip